Kampol94/RetailManager/README.md

 -	Using SQL database
 -	Create WebAPI with authentication
 -	Create WPF with will log into API
--	Create platform in .net framework to upgrade to .net core
+-	TODO Create platform in .net framework to upgrade to .net core